 The final payment is then issued upon completion and verification of costs.

-Funds received from Alberta Transportation that exceed current expenditures must be invested in a separate account.
+Funds received that exceed current expenditures must be invested in a separate account.

 The interest earned from these funds must be applied to reduce the total project costs, excluding GST.